 Understanding the education levels within the population correlates with income potential and thus potential for mobility need.
 Figure 2-6 shows education attainment for population ages 25 and older.
-As of 2018, 25.4% had a high school degree or the equivalent, 17.4% had some college or no degree, 7.4% had an Associate's degree, and 36.1% had a bachelor's degree or higher.
-While education level is increasing in the County, approximately 30% of the population does not have a college degree which lowers potential earnings and increased likelihood of requiring transit service.
+As of 2018, 25.4% had a high school degree or the equivalent, 17.4% had some college or no degree, 7.4% had an associate's degree, and 36.2% had a bachelor's degree.
+While education level is increasing in the County, approximately 30% of the population does not have a college degree which lowers potential earnings and increases likelihood of requiring transit service.